heartbeat-project/heartbeat/code-of-conduct.md

 # Contributor Covenant Code of Conduct

+## Summary:

+Treat everyone with kindness.
+Act in a professional manner to everyone.
+Don't be a jerk.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as